 - ii) R&D expenses: R&D expenses include the costs of investigating clinical needs, developing innovative concepts, testing concepts for viability, validating methods of manufacture, completing any necessary premarketing clinical trials, regulatory documentation and other activities required for design control, responding to customer requests for product enhancements, and assisting manufacturing engineering on an ongoing basis in developing new processes or improving existing processes.
-As a percent of sales, R&D expenses were 1.3% in 2015 compared to 1.1% in 2014 and 1.2% in 2013.
-The 2015 increase resulted from the addition of a product development engineer.
-R&D expenses as a percentage of sales in 2016 are expected to remain about 1.3%. - iii) G&A expenses: G&A expenses include the "front office" functional costs of executive management, finance and accounting, corporate information systems, human resources, shareholder relations, corporate risk management, corporate governance, protection of intellectual property, amortization of identifiable intangibles and legal costs.
+The actual expenses are included in the OE table above.
+As a percent of sales, R&D expenses were 1.2% in 2016 compared to 1.3% in 2015 and 1.1% in 2014.
+R&D expenses in 2017 are planned to be about \$500. - iii) G&A expenses: G&A expenses include the "front office" functional costs of executive management, finance and accounting, corporate information systems, human resources, stockholder relations, corporate risk management, corporate governance, protection of intellectual property, amortization of identifiable intangibles and legal costs.
+G&A expenses in 2016 were \$5,355 (13.6% of total consolidated sales) compared to \$5,848 (14.6% of total consolidated sales) in 2015 and \$6,110 (14.8% of total consolidated sales) in 2014.
+As previously noted, the FX impact of a weaker GBP in 2016 than in 2015 reduced UK G&A expenses, including amortization of IIA expense, by \$366.
+The table above helps clarify several specific categories of G&A expenses.
+U.S. G&A expenses included in the 2016 "all other" category were \$150 lower from lower acquisition expenses together with lower executive officer salaries.
+Also included in the 2016 "all other" G&A expense category were \$45 in Canada subsidiary start-up expenses.

-As a percent of total sales, G&A expenses were 14.6% in 2015 compared to 14.8% in 2014 and 15.2% in 2013.
-The lower G&A percent of sales in 2015 was due primarily to FX rates, as expenses in the UK, Ireland and Australia were converted into fewer USD.
-Please see the table above for a stratification of G&A expenses.
-UTMD expects consolidated USD G&A expenses in 2016 about \$100 lower than in 2015.
-As a result, if sales remain about the same as in 2015, UTMD projects G&A expenses in the range of 14.4%, not including unforeseen litigation expenses or possible acquisition costs.